Google Shows The Wrong Title For My Site

 site: search operator followed immediately by the URL of your site.
 A search for all pages on example.com without search term manipulation would be site:example.com

 Google Cache is Outdated

 If you've recently updated your title, Google probably hasn't indexed the new title yet.
 It can take up to a week for Google to index the changes you made, depending on how often your website is crawled.

 If you type, in Google, cache: followed immediately by the URL of your site or page, you'll see what Google has cached for your site.
 If the appeared date is before you made the changes, we'll have to wait for Google to crawl your site again.
-Sometimes you can speed up this process with the fetch as Googlebot tool.
+Sometimes you can speed up this process with the Inspect any URL tool in Google Search Console.

 Search Engines Ignored Your Preferred Title

 Google doesn't like your titles.
 This could be true for all sorts of reasons and the ways of Google are fickle but this article on why Google won't show the right page titles tries to explain it.

 Ultimately search engines will, as you have seen, make the final decision on what they show in their search results.
 Due to this being handled on Google's end, there is little you can do to force Google to display the preferred title.
 The best advice we can provide, unfortunately, is to try different titles.
 This article provides advice on crafting good titles for SEO.

 If you do change your title, be sure to use the Inspect any URL tool in Google Search Console to update Google's index with the new change.